Carrington Park - Enviro-scape Master Plan

 Options 2 and 3 are essentially the same - just one with an open dog entrance the other not.
 Will the total votes for these two categories be added together against Option 1 or are the options being diluted to ensure that those favouring Option 1 can get it across the line without too much opposition?
 It would make sense to have Options 2+3 added together against Option 1, and then if they win the vote, then which ever option out of 2 and 3 with the most votes be given the first place spot.
 Some clarification would be greatly appreciated.
 Many thanks.

-Broome St Resident asked over 6 years ago
+Broome St Resident asked almost 7 years ago

 Option 3 has no barrier preventing a dog off the leash running out of the park, therefore the answer is yes.